otaheri/GrabNet/README.md

 - #### Train GrabNet with new configurations

-    To retrain GrabNet with new configuration, please use the following code.
+    To retrain GrabNet with a new configuration, please use the following code.

     ```Shell
     python train.py  --work-dir $SAVING_PATH \